 Finally, for a close-knit team it can take time to adjust to and integrate multiple new team members.

 All these challenges can be overcome.
 We’ve seen it happen.
 We’ve helped it happen.
 That is another benefit of a SoftwareSeni extended team – you’re not in it alone.
 Hire an employee and their problems are your problems.
-Extending your team through SoftwareSeni and we are there to support you through the challenges and onto success.
+Extending your team through SoftwareSeni and we are there to support you and your extended team through the challenges and onto success.

 You’re never too big or too small for a team extension